CDL Training in California

 Step 1: Complete a CDL Training Program

-Depending on your schedule and the CDL training course you decide to attend, you may have to swap steps one and two.
-Some CDL schools require you to have your driving permit before attending, while others have time built in to help you study for the knowledge tests you’ll need to pass for your commercial learner’s permit (CLP).
+Depending on your schedule and CDL training course, you may have to swap steps one and two.
+Some CDL schools require you to have your driving permit before attending.
+Meanwhile, others help you study for your commercial learner’s permit (CLP) tests.

 Step 2: Apply for a Commercial Learner’s Permit (CLP)

-Applicants 18 years of age or older who possess a valid California driver’s license can apply for a commercial learner’s permit (CLP).
+Applicants 18 years of age or older with a valid California driver’s license can apply for a CLP.
 In addition to a Commercial Driver’s License Application, requirements include:

 - A 10-year history record check